intel/tsffs/docs/src/tutorials/edk2-uefi/reproducing-runs.md

 capabilities that SIMICS offers.
 When you're done exploring, run `c` to continue.

-You can change the testcase you are examining by choosing a different one with `tsffs.iface.tsffs.repro`, but you cannot resume fuzzing after entering repro mode due to inconsistencies with the simulated system clock.
+You can change the testcase you are examining by choosing a different one with `tsffs.iface.fuzz.repro`, but you cannot resume fuzzing after entering repro mode due to inconsistencies with the simulated system clock.